 Interfund balances between funds represent temporary loans recorded at year end subsequent to a final allocation of expenses.
-There were no internal balances as of June 30, 2016.
+There was an internal balance of \$1,321,182 due from the Food Service Fund to the General Fund as of June 30, 2017.
 There was one transfer during the year to the capital reserve fund for the purpose of funding future capital projects.
 The general fund transferred \$500,000 to the capital reserve fund.